Space Spiral: Ride experience

 Space Spiral gave riders a 360-degree view of the surrounding area.
 It featured a distinctive two-level cabin, found only on a few early models.
 However, the second level wasn't used in the ride's later years.
 The height of the tower was 330 ft, however riders only reached a height of 285 ft.
 It was the tallest ride in the park for decades until defunct Top Thrill Dragster opened in 2003.

 Closure and demolition

 On July 13, 2012, Cedar Point announced that Space Spiral would close along with the neighboring Disaster Transport.
 It was first reported that it would stay open through Labor Day, but it closed on August 14, 2012.
 On the morning of September 12, 2012 at 7:30 AM, it was demolished, and took 17 seconds for the tower to fall.
 Contractors worked with park maintenance staff to cut into its base, weakening it and about 10 pounds of explosives were added to it.

+Both Space Spiral and Disaster Transport would be immediately replaced with GateKeeper for the 2013 season.